Research Science Institute: Program

-RSI is run by CEE president Joann P. DiGennaro and Executive Vice President Maite P. Ballestero.
-100 students from several countries (generally, two-thirds of the students are from the United States and one-third from other countries) are selected to participate in the six-week summer program.
+RSI is administered by CEE president Joann P. DiGennaro and Executive Vice President Maite P. Ballestero.
+Approximately 100 students (generally, two-thirds from the United States and one-third from other countries) are selected to participate in the six-week summer program.
 More than 4,000 applications are received each year, making RSI one of the most selective summer programs in the United States and the world.

-The first week of RSI is composed of tutorials and seminars on contemporary research of interest by esteemed Professors from top universities, many of whom are alumni.
+The first week of RSI is composed of tutorials and seminars on contemporary research of interest by esteemed professors from top universities, many of whom are alumni.
 The next four weeks are centered on individual research projects through mentors in the Boston area, the majority being at labs at MIT, Harvard and other local universities.
 The last week is devoted to paper and presentation writing, following by the RSI Final Symposium, and encore presentations, which features the top 10 presentations decided by academic staff at RSI.
 After that, the top 5 presentations are determined by a panel of industry leaders in research and STEM.

 The RSI Distinguished Lecture Series, which continues throughout the program, brings distinguished professors, scientists, and industry leaders in STEM, including a number of Nobel laureates, many of whom are RSI alumni, to speak to RSI students in evening lecture-style format.
 Since 2012, the RSI Distinguished Lecture Series has included Nobel Prize-winning physicist Wolfgang Ketterle, Nobel Prize-winning chemist Dudley Herschbach, Nobel Prize-winning geneticist Phillip Sharp, evolutionary biologist Pardis Sabeti, mathematician and chess master Noam Elkies, Akamai Technologies co-founder and CEO Tom Leighton, and mathematician Michael Sipser.
 RSI's staff is generally composed primarily, if not entirely, of alumni, with recent Rickoids (RSI alumni, from the Institute's original name) filling in as counselors and TAs and older alumni taking administrative, lecturing, or tutoring positions.

 Location

-Though it has convened at various locations (including two years, 1990 and 2004, when the program was held concurrently on both coasts of the US, at UC San Diego and The George Washington University in 1989-1991, and Caltech and MIT in 2004), the Institute is most often associated with MIT, where it has been held every summer since 1992, for various reasons including availability of local mentorships (with Massachusetts General Hospital, MIT, and Harvard Medical School all within a few minutes of central campus) and convenience of facilities, as well as at more distant locations such as Boston College and Tufts University.
-The program participants were housed in East Campus through 2003, Simmons Hall from 2004-2013, Fariborz Maseeh Hall from 2014-2017, MacGregor House in 2018, and Baker House in 2019.
+Though it has convened at various locations (including two years, 1990 and 2004, when the program was held concurrently on both coasts of the US, at UC San Diego and The George Washington University, and Caltech and MIT in 2004), the Institute is most often associated with MIT, where it has been held every summer since 1992, for various reasons including availability of local mentorships (with Massachusetts General Hospital, MIT, and Harvard Medical School all within a few minutes of central campus) and convenience of facilities, as well as at more distant locations such as Boston College and Tufts University.
+The program participants were housed in East Campus through 2003, Simmons Hall from 2004-2013, Maseeh Hall from 2014-2017, MacGregor House in 2018, and Baker House in 2019.
 In 2020 and 2021, however, RSI went fully virtual due to the COVID-19 pandemic.
 RSI returned to in-person in 2022, and participants were housed in Next House.
-In 2023 and 2024, participants were housed again in Baker House, and in Fariborz Maseeh Hall for 2025.
+In 2023 and 2024, participants were housed again in Baker House, and in Maseeh Hall for 2025 and 2026.